Annie R. Pearce, Ph.D., and Larry Pearce

 Construction of the Granny Flat

-SITE PREPARATION & DAY (Stage) 1 – Trees and shrubs cleared, survey taken, and stakes planted with ground markings applied for excavation.
+SITE PREPARATION & STAGE 1 – Trees and shrubs cleared, survey taken, and stakes planted with ground markings applied for excavation.
 Digging for foundation with soil moved to rough landscaping around site.
-Ditches dug for footer.
+Ditches dug for footer and perimeter drains with wastewater piping and connections to the municipal sewer line made.
+A loop to collect and disperse radon gas was installed but not vented at that time.
 Cement footer poured and bracing system begun to support foundation.

-DAY 4 – Exterior walls, support beams, and roof installed.
-Felt material (tar paper) wrapped around the building with any insulation and siding.
+STAGE 4 – Exterior walls, support beams, and roof installed.
+The metal roof is installed over the roof panels.
+Thirty-pound felt material (tar paper) wrapped around the building with any insulation and siding.
 Siding hung.
-Gutters and downspouts may be installed at any time.
+Gutters and downspouts will be installed and connected to the rainwater harvesting system after the roof is in place.

-DAY 5 – Window openings cut and frames with glass installed and necessary caulking applied.
+STAGE 5 – Window and door openings, having been cut into the SIP* at the factory, and frames with glass installed, and necessary caulking was applied.
 Exterior stained.
-Interior framing begun at an time.
+Interior framing begun at any time.
+La Catina window wall* and garage doors could be installed now, although Annie waited until later.

-DAY 6 – Electrical and plumbing services installed, insulation packed, and dry wall hung and spackled.
+STAGE 6 – Electrical and plumbing services installed and dry wall hung and spackled.

 After the site for the Granny Flat was prepared, the foundation dug, and footer poured and dry, the wall forms were stacked and bracing set.
 The EXTERIOR STRUCTURE of the garage downstairs is made with NUDURA Insulated Concrete Forms (ICFs*).
 These forms are made with hinged web connectors and can be shipped flat to the site, saving considerable transportation energy since 40% more panels can be shipped in a single load.
 The connectors provide a support system for reinforcing bars in the wall.
 NUDURA ICF blocks quickly snap together like Legos and are four-way reversible, meaning that installers don’t have to worry about how the blocks are oriented when snapping them together since they fit no matter which way they are turned.
 NUDURA also offers installer training for contractors wishing to use its systems.
 The resulting walls are braced during construction using a “tunable” bracing system that supports working platforms for concrete workers performing the pour.
 Construction of the wall forms is therefore extremely fast, and requires only removal of the bracing after the walls have cured.
 The forms stay in place to provide insulation, with a resulting R-value of 23.59.